-The pinnate leaves of Leucosidea sericea are pale blue-green on this well-foliated branch tip in winter.
-Leaf colour of the species may also be dark green.
+The pinnate leaves of Leucosidea sericea are pale blue-green on this well-foliated branch-tip in winter.
+The leaf colour may also be dark green.
 Leaflets grow in opposite pairs from the rachis.
 The under-surfaces of the leaflets are grey-green and covered in silky hairs.

 The leaflet margins are deeply and acutely toothed, creating the impression that the tree is halfway between pinnate and bipinnate in leaf structure.
 Caught in “evolutionary indecision” or still on the move to something else?